bwaynesu/BComponentComparator/README.md

 ## Known Limitations

 - Some asset types may require Display Mode adjustment for proper rendering (see Display Mode Customization above)

-## Planned Features

-Features we are working on adding:

-- **Context Menu Integration**: Add "Add to Comparator" option in Component right-click menu that automatically opens the Comparator window

 ## Under Evaluation